 Students will be required to choose one of the options below and to discuss it with their mentor ahead of applying to DukeEngage:

 - Digital Presentation – A video/documentary or a PowerPoint with recorded audio

 - Live Presentation – During the fall semester, present to prospective DukeEngage candidates

 - Independent Study

 - Participating in the guiDE program

-For summer 2019 participants, the deadline to submit the Capstone to DukeEngage and your mentor will be September 6, 2019.
+For summer 2020 participants, the Capstone deadline will be September 11, 2020.
 If, at the end of your project, you wish to submit a different Capstone from what you had originally planned, please consult with your mentor and DukeEngage advisor.